 When you stop for a break or the night take your boots & socks off and give your feet a chance to rest and breathe.
 Open them to fresh air and direct sunlight and wear flip flops or sandals will allow them to recuperate better.

 9. Foot Care Kits For Hiking

 Carrying a small foot care kit in a Ziploc bag is not going to take up much room and will give you much relief from the problems associated with walking.
 Things like blister patches, sterile pin to drain blisters, cotton wool and felt can make the difference between carrying on or not.

-Share your best footcare tips on the comments below or over on the Glamoraks Facebook group.
+Share your best footcare tips on the comments below or over in the Glamoraks community.